legolabs/virtualbox-force-stop-vm/README.md

 ## backup-vm.sh
 ### Bash script to take fast modification-only backups via rsync

-One of the easiest way to take a safe full backup of a VM is to take it down and make a full copy of its folder.
+One of the easiest way to take a safe full backup of a VM is to turn it down and make a full copy of its folder.

 This script does this steps for you: